jliebe-bccrc/cromwell-workflows/README.md

 # cromwell-workflows
-Workflow templates (WDL, inputs.json, trigger.json) for commonly used bioinformatics pipelines that run via CromwellOnAzure
+Workflow templates (WDL, inputs.json, trigger.json) and descriptions for commonly used bioinformatics pipelines that are optimized to run via Cromwell On Azure.